juvalen/mb-checker/README.md

 ## Sample screen dump

 Here scripts are used to remove 404 errors.
 First `scalJSON.py` launches parallel head requests to bookmarked sites.
-Next `buildJSON.py` build the json structure of the bookmark, with which to replace bookmark file in use.
+Next `buildJSON.py` builds the json structure of the bookmark file, to replace current bookmark file in use.

 ```
 $ ./scanJSON.py